 Howth in North East Co.
 Dublin attracts many people, from near and far, to its waterfront in order to sample the delights of this small suburb of Dublin.
 The town offers visitors a wide range of pubs, accommodation and of course restaurants, with Aqua Restaurant being the cream of the crop!

-Enjoy this video taken over the water at Howth, we also write regular blogs on various attractions in Howth to include the Hurdy Gurdy Museum, National Transport Museum, boat trips to Irelands Eye, the Howth Express a novelty train ride around Howth and more….
+Enjoy this video taken over the water at Howth, we also write regular blogs on various attractions in Howth to include the Hurdy Gurdy Museum, National Transport Museum & boat trips to Irelands Eye.

 Interested to know more about Howth and Aqua?